Cobra Kai season 6

 The sixth and final season of Cobra Kai, also known as Cobra Kai VI, consists of 15 episodes and was released on Netflix.
+The series is a sequel to the original films of The Karate Kid franchise, focusing on the characters of Daniel LaRusso and Johnny Lawrence over 30 years after the titular film.

 Unlike previous seasons, the sixth season was released in three parts of five episodes each.
-The first was released on July 18, 2024, the second on November 15, 2024, and the third and final part on February 13, 2025.
+The first part was released on July 18, 2024, and focuses on Daniel, Johnny, and Chozen training their students for the Sekai Taikai following the demise of Cobra Kai.
+The second part was released on November 15, 2024, and focuses on Miyagi-Do struggling to compete in the tournament in Barcelona against both a revived Cobra Kai and the Iron Dragons, led by Terry Silver.
+The third and final part was released on February 13, 2025, and focuses on Johnny and Daniel training to win the tournament back in California and defeat Silver once and for all.
+It is a conclusion to the story of the Karate Kid franchise up to that point, ending several main characters' story arcs.

-The Cobra Kai series as a whole is a direct sequel to the original four films in The Karate Kid franchise, focusing on the characters of Daniel LaRusso and Johnny Lawrence over 30 years after the titular film.

 The sixth season was originally set to be released in 2023, but experienced delays as a result of the 2023 Hollywood labor disputes.
 The second part, however, got an early release date after originally receiving a November 28, 2024 release window.
 The season features 13 starring roles, all of which returned from previous seasons, including Gianni DeCenzo, who was a series regular in seasons 2–4, but was demoted to a recurring cast member in the previous season.
+Although the first two parts received mixed reviews from critics, the third part was met more positively, and was deemed a satisfying conclusion to the series.